Ajrarn/Natao/app/languages/helpSettings-en.md

 ## Your identity

 Here, write your fist and last names, as well as the name of your course (History, Mathematics, etc.).
-These will appear in your Natao document, but only if you choose to use a document-style that lets you display them.
+These will appear in your Natao document, but only if you choose to use a document-style that lets you display that information.

 Please note that the default "Test" style-sheet provided by Natao displays that information.